 Polls closed at 1800 GMT after a day that passed off without serious incident.
-With 1.6 million people are eligible to vote for the 120-seat parliament, an election official said.
-Twenty-nine political parties, coalitions and citizens' initiatives are in the race.
+With 1.6 million people eligible to vote for the 120-seat parliament, 29 political parties, coalitions and citizens’ initiatives took part in the race.

 Ten of the parliamentary seats are reserved for minority Serbs, and the electoral commission said that eight of the parties on the ballot represent the 120,000-strong community.

-However, most Serbs in Kosovo are expected to boycott the elections, heeding calls from Serbia's leaders, who still consider Kosovo part of their country.
+But as expected, Serbs in northern Kosovo maintained an almost total boycott of the elections, heeding calls from Serbia’s leaders, who still consider Kosovo part of their country.

-Thaci has called upon minority Serbs to break with tradition and vote on Sunday, urging them to build a common future for European Kosovo.
+Thaci had called upon minority Serbs to break with tradition and vote, urging them to build a common future for all Kosovars.

 The main contenders in the election are the two largest political parties, Thaci’s Democratic Party of Kosovo and its former junior coalition partner, Democratic League of Kosovo (LDK).

-His main rival, the LDK, enters the election bruised by a power struggle, while the Alliance for the Future of Kosovo is weakened because its leader, former fighter Ramush Haradinaj, is on retrial on war crime charges by a UN tribunal.
+His main rival, the LDK, entered the election bruised by a power struggle, while the Alliance for the Future of Kosovo was weakened because its leader, former fighter Ramush Haradinaj, is being retried on war crime charges by a UN tribunal.

 Kurti said he believed that the people had held “high expectations” about the declaration of independence but that only politicians had benefited.